 Possible fixes rating

-For each possible fix, underneath the last step, the user can provide Nexthink with a feedback using the 5 star rating system, with 5 stars being the highest efficiency.
+For each possible fix, underneath the last step, the user can provide Nexthink with feedback using the 5-star rating system, with 5 stars being the highest efficiency.

 DEX score customization